pudymody/pudymody.github.io/content/blog/2023-02-04-xfiles-game-web-standards.md

 This doesnt work anymore in any browser.
 In my understanding, browsers dont allow anymore external content outside the browser to be embedded by anyone in any page. *(As in plugins/software like Adobe Flash, Java applets, not as in external images or resources)*.
 But we have everything in our toolbox to built it, or at least pollyfill it.
 We have [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to request the url.
 We have [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to use the same or similar html syntaxis.
 And lots of lots of [csv parsers](https://www.npmjs.com/search?q=csv).

 You can read more about how this is made in a future post because it involved writing a parser for a custom language used for filtering data.
-Which i believe deserves its own post.
-[Stay tuned](/blog/index.xml) for details.
+Which i believe deserves its own post. ~~[Stay tuned](/blog/index.xml) for details.~~ [Here it is](/blog/2023-03-17-retrofill-microsoft-activex/)

 ## Sound: The old way
 There is also another ActiveX control, but this could be replaced almost without thinking about it.
 This time is the *CLSID:05589FA1-C356-11CE-BF01-00AA0055595A* one.
 It was the way of embedding the Windows Media Player.
 There are some caveats but they are easy to surpase.